 Climate Trust Capital, an independent firm of The Climate Trust, is launching a first-of-its-kind fund to channel large volumes of financing into early-stage projects that will generate offsets.
 We are currently deploying funding in our preferred sectors—forestry, grassland conservation, and livestock digesters—and plan to incorporate additional sectors as our investment fund scales.

-To date, The Trust has reduced the emissions equivalent of over 689,091 cars driven for one year, helping to protect our natural heritage.
+To date, The Trust’s impact is equivalent to carbon sequestered by 3,286,765 acres of U.S. forests in one year, helping to protect our natural heritage.

 The Climate Trust is proud to play a role in meeting our national climate goals, especially through new and emerging sectors with a strong opportunity for impact.